11 Useful Tips when Visiting a Tropical Country

 This may seem obvious, but many people feel the need to travel with a variety of shoes.
 Flip flops are the norm worldwide in the tropics and go with any outfit you’ll want during a day of cruising around town or heading to the beach.
 They are virtually indestructible and easily replaced in any local shop for a few Bahts.

-Sundress that doubles as a beach cover up
+A sundress that doubles as a beach cover-up

 The Little Black One